Great German Side Dishes

 Bratkartoffeln: Fried potatoes.
 After boiling the potatoes, they are sliced and fried in oil to perfection, often with bacon and onions, salted and sprinkled with pepper.
 These accompany many varying dishes, and are a favorite of home cooks.

 Salzkartoffeln: Basically just boiled potatoes with salt and parsley.
-Silky and smooth, they pare well with fish, or lighter dishes.
+Silky and smooth, they pair well with fish, or lighter dishes.
 Leftovers become Bratkartoffeln the next day!

 Pellkartoffeln: Boiled potatoes with the skin left on.